MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

 1. On the left-hand menu on the screen, select **Playgrounds**.

-    >*Note*: You may need to expand the menu to make your selection.
+    >*Note*: Expand the menu to read its contents by clicking on the top 'expand' icon.

 1. In Azure AI Foundry's Playgrounds page, select **Try the Language playground**.
 The Language playground is a user interface that enables you to try out some Azure AI Language capabilities.